mapriess/mapriess.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi there, my name is Malte Prieß and I am an enthusiastic professor and scientist in the field of cloud technologies, programming, software engineering and KI/ML, data science, working as a [professor for cloud technologies and applied computer science](https://www.fh-kiel.de/en/faculties/faculty-of-computer-science-and-electrical-engineering/about-us/teaching/priess-prof-dr-malte/) at the [FH Kiel, University of Applied Sciences](https://www.fh-kiel.de/en/home/), [Faculty of Computer Science and Electrical Engineering](https://www.fh-kiel.de/en/faculties/faculty-of-computer-science-and-electrical-engineering/).
+Hi there, my name is Malte Prieß and I am an enthusiastic professor and scientist in the field of cloud technologies, programming, software engineering and KI/ML, data science, working as a [professor for cloud technologies and applied computer science](https://www.haw-kiel.de/en/faculties/faculty-of-computer-science-and-electrical-engineering/about-us/teaching/priess-prof-dr-malte/) at the [HAW Kiel, Kiel University of Applied Sciences](https://www.haw-kiel.de/en/home/), [Faculty of Computer Science and Electrical Engineering](https://www.haw-kiel.de/en/faculties/faculty-of-computer-science-and-electrical-engineering/).

 I am a highly commited person love working at the cutting edge together with clever people.